Aircraft Fuel Injection/ EFI

 Contact Thomas for any of your SDS needs in Europe and for Rotax 912 EFI kits:

 Dynali H3 helicopter with Big Bore/ EFI Rotax 912 by Edge Performance AS

 Some new photos of Kapser Naef's Rotax 912 with SDS fuel injection:

 Kasper with SDS equipped Rotax 912S on his trip to the Yukon

-We have supplied more systems for aviation Subarus than any other company and of course fly our own Subaru powered RV6A.
+We have supplied more systems for aviation Subarus than any other company and of course we also fly our own Subaru powered RV6A.

 We are presently working on more aviation specific SDS products including parts to make replacement of the twin TEC units on NSI and Crossflow Subaru installations easier.
 A Hall effect sensor and mount is now available for Subaru EJ series engines.
 This will bolt into the existing OE magnetic sensor location, permitting magnet mounting on the crankcase side of the OE crank pulley.
-A new lightweight coil driver for EG33 OE COP ignitions and Suzuki G10 engines is also now available.
 We have an ECU internal driver system now available for STI and EZ30 COP ignition systems.